 The wholesale market business was operated by Chai Market Co., Ltd. ("CMC"), established on April 19, 2017 with registered capital of Baht 400 Million, now fully-paid.
-The Company holds the shares of 100% of paid-up capital.
-The company has not operated this business in year 2018 because it was in process of construction.
+The company holds the shares of 100% of paid-up capital.
+The company has not operated this business in 2019.